 - Carefully add in the icing sugar and cocoa (powder will puff up so take care!).

-- Once incorporated, beat on high and add in 1-2 tablespoons on milk or cream as needed until it is light, creamy and spreadable.
+- Once incorporated, beat on high for 5 minutes and add in 2-3 tablespoons of milk or cream as needed until it is light, creamy and spreadable.

 - Heat the cream until just simmering.
 Take it off the heat and add the chocolate chips.
 Leave it to sit for 5 minutes, then stir until it is glossy and the chocolate has melted.

 - Let it cool down until it has thickened a bit before pouring on the cake.